Celebrate Bisexuality Day: History

 A precursor to the first official observance came when the oldest national bisexuality organization in the United States, BiNet USA, was founded in 1990.
 It was originally called the North American Multicultural Bisexual Network (NAMBN) and had its first meeting at the first National Bisexual Conference in America.

 This first conference was held in San Francisco in 1990 and sponsored by BiPOL.
-More than 450 people attended from 20 states and 5 countries, and the mayor of San Francisco issued a proclamation "commending the bisexual rights community for its leadership in the cause of social justice" and declaring June 23, 1990, as Bisexual Pride Day.
+More than 450 people attended from 20 states and five countries, and the mayor of San Francisco issued a proclamation "commending the bisexual rights community for its leadership in the cause of social justice" and declaring June 23, 1990, as Bisexual Pride Day.

 First officially observed in 1999 at the International Lesbian and Gay Association Conference in Johannesburg, South Africa, Celebrate Bisexuality Day is the brainchild of three bisexual rights activists: Wendy Curry of Maine, Michael Page of Florida, and Gigi Raven Wilbur of Texas.
 Wilbur said:

 Ever since the Stonewall rebellion, the gay and lesbian community has grown in strength and visibility.
 The bisexual community also has grown in strength but in many ways we are still invisible.
-I too have been conditioned by society to automatically label a couple walking hand in hand as either straight or gay, depending upon the perceived gender of each person.
+Gibson said "I too have been conditioned by society to automatically label a couple walking hand in hand as either straight or gay, depending upon the perceived gender of each person."

 This celebration of bisexuality in particular, as opposed to general LGBT events, was conceived as a response to the prejudice and marginalization of bisexual people by some in both the straight and greater LGBT communities.
 Wendy Curry said:

-We were sitting around at one of the annual bi conventions, venting and someone – I think it was Gigi – said we should have a party.
+"We were sitting around at one of the annual bi conventions, venting and someone, I think it was Gigi said we should have a party.
 We all loved the great bisexual, Freddie Mercury.
 His birthday was in September, so why not Sept?
 We wanted a weekend day to ensure the most people would do something.
 Gigi's birthday was Sept 23rd.
-It fell on a weekend day, so, poof!
+It fell on a weekend day, so poof!
 We had a day."

 On September 18, 2012, Berkeley, California, became what is thought to be the first city in the U.S. to officially proclaim a day recognizing bisexuals.
 The Berkeley City Council unanimously and without discussion declared September 23 as Bisexual Pride and Bi Visibility Day.